mastixstudio/mastixstudio/EfficientPnLExplain.md

 AAD—a fundamental technique in the domain of machine learning and AI—provides an efficient and precise method for computing derivatives.
 This enables accurate determination of all risk factor sensitivities essential for precise P&L explain.

+### Components of P&L explain

+P&L explain can be structured into three main components:

+1. Portfolio composition
+   - Closed and matured trades
+   - New trades
+2. Time effects
+   - Cash flows paid
+   - Fixings set
+   - Discounting effect on remaining cash flows
+4. Market data
+   - Harmonization of instruments― benchmark instruments can have different structures at two points in time due to calendar effects
+   - Attribution of remaining P&L to changes in benchmark instruments